johandersson/pydary/README.md

 # Pydary

-Simple diary in Python with export to HTML
+Simple diary in Python with export to HTML.
+Run gui.py to run program.